-FAT32 has a maximum individual file size limitation of 4 GB.
-While it is possible to have thousands of files on the 702T CF card, the largest any single file may be is 4 GB.
-The 702T automatically splits audio file before the 4 GB size is reached and begins recording to a new file.
+FAT32 has a maximum file size limitation of 4 GB.
+While it is possible to have thousands of files on the 722 medium(s), the largest any single file may be is 4 GB.
+The 722 automatically splits an audio file before the 4 GB size is reached and begins writing to a new file.
 When joined in an editing program, these files match seamlessly with no samples lost.
-The 702T has a menu-selectable file size maximums of 650 MB, 1 GB, 2 GB, and 4 GB.
-The 650 MB size makes long form recordings easy to split up into CD-R sized files for backup to inexpensive CD-R medium.
-There are numerous file size breaking points sizes to ensure that files recorded will fit onto specific media.
+The 722 has menu-selectable file size maximums of 650 MB, 1 GB, 2 GB, and 4 GB.
+The 650 MB size allows the user to break an audio program into CD-R sized files for backup to inexpensive CD-R medium.